Back to Articles

 4 minute readShare this article

-Here are some ways to make your move a better experience.
+Whether downsizing or 'rightsizing', here are some ways to make your move a better experience.

-As we grow older, it's common to experience major life transitions, such as moving to a new home.
+As you grow older, it's common to experience major life transitions, such as moving to a new home.
 This can be both positive and challenging.
 These changes can happen suddenly or may have been planned for a long time.

 Regardless of the circumstances, it's natural to find it difficult to adjust in the weeks or months that follow.
 Even when transitions are exciting, they can disrupt our daily routine and feel stressful and overwhelming.